Year 6

 Exciting events in Year 6

-• The highlight of the year for many is our residential to UKSA on the Isle of Wight which takes place in the summer term.
+- The highlight of the year for many is our residential.
+This year we will be going to Rockely Buddens centre in Dorset, which takes place in the summer term.

-• During the trip, the children take part in a range of exciting water-based activities such as sailing, windsurfing and kayaking.
+- During the trip, the children take part in a range of exciting water and land based activities such as sailing, windsurfing, kayaking, climbing and ziplining.

 Home Learning Expectations

-• 10 spellings to learn each week.
-Children will learn both spellings rules and common exception words as set out in the National Curriculum.
+- 10 spellings to learn each week.
+Children will learn both spelling rules and common exception words as set out in the National Curriculum.
 They will practice these in their lessons and will be tested each Friday.